Reviive-Shop-Channel/.github/README.md

 <h3 style="color:#34BEED;">Reviive Shop Channel</h3>
 <p>･･･････････････････････････････････････････････････････････････････････････････････････････････････････････</p>
 <br>

+WE HAVE DEFUNCT, WE HAVE BEEN RAIDED.
+WE ARE SHUTTING DOWN FOR GOOD.
+Thank you for all the support but due to LaunchShop raiding us using an alt account, we were forced to close for good.

 The Revive Shop Channel is a Wii shop revival that focuses on preserving the past.<br>
 Nintendo shut down the Wii Shop Channel in 2019, and we expected the games to be brought to the NX/NS.<br>
 Instead, they left all of the WiiWare and Virtual Console games to rot.<br>